 These procedures are a summary guide for college departments.
-They outline procedures for processing requirements through property management.
+They outline processing requirements through property management.
 Instructions for processing supply management and purchasing actions are contained in the supply management and purchasing procedures located separately.

 "Property" as used in this procedure includes furniture, laboratory equipment, information technology equipment and similar items with a cost in excess of $5,000 and a useful life of two (2) years or more.